leeviko/quizitor/README.md

 # Quizitor

-> Create and browse flashcards to study and learn faster
+> Create, browse and do quizzes

 ## Stack